-Once the student has met a Master of the Bench and had the Proposal for the Bar form signed, then the full application should be submitted to the Education & Training Department, with a CV and a cheque for the fee (£75) made payable to the Inner Temple.
-Online preferences for Call ceremonies should also be indicated via the Inner Temple Portal as detailed in the guidelines.
+Once the student has met a Master of the Bench and had the Proposal for the Bar form signed, then the full application should be submitted to the Education & Training Department, with a CV and a cheque for the fee (£75) made payable to The Inner Temple.
+Online preferences for Call ceremonies should also be indicated via the Events section of the website as detailed in the guidelines.
 Tickets to the ceremony will be purchased approximately two weeks prior to the event.

-Those studying for the BPTC should receive information on how to apply for Call and an application form by February of the BPTC year.
-If you have not received an information pack by the middle of February, you can download forms from this website or contact the Education & Training Department.
+Those studying for the BPTC will receive information on how to apply for Call and an application form in February of their BPTC year.
+If you have not received an information pack by the beginning of March, you can download the forms from this website or contact the Education & Training Department.

 The 2020 Call ceremonies are:

 Trinity Term Call Night

 Deferred Trinity Term Call Night